Brentford F.C.: 1986–2014: Yo-yo club in the lower divisions

 In July 2009, Benham and Bees United made a deal under the codename 'Gecko' in which he agreed to give £1m every year for 5 years, in return for increasing his equity to 35% and have an option to become the owner of Brentford by 2014.
-Under Andy Scott, the Bees won the League Two title after victory in the penultimate match of the 2009–10 season.
+Under Andy Scott, the Bees won the League Two title after victory in the penultimate match of the 2008–09 season.
 2010–11 became memorable for Brentford's cup exploits, going on a run to the fourth round of the League Cup and reaching the 2011 Football League Trophy final, which was lost 1–0 to Carlisle United.
 In June 2012, Benham fully bought the club from Bees United.
 However, Bees United still keep a place on the club board.
 Brentford came within a penalty kick of automatic promotion to the Championship on the final day of the 2012–13 season, losing 1–0 to promotion rivals Doncaster Rovers at Griffin Park, who only needed a draw to secure automatic promotion.
 The Bees would eventually lose to Yeovil Town in the play-off final.
 Despite a poor start to the season, Mark Warburton led the Bees to automatic promotion to the Championship on April 18th 2014 confirmed by a home tie vs Preston North End F.C..

-2014–present: Rise to the Premier League
+2014–present: Rise to the Premier League and establishment as a top-flight club

 The club moved out of Griffin Park and into the Brentford Community Stadium in August 2020.

 In their first season in the second tier since 1993, Brentford finished 5th but lost to Middlesbrough in the play-off semi-finals.
 Under Dean Smith, Brentford became an established Championship side.
 Smith's successor, Thomas Frank, took Brentford to the 2020 Championship play-off final after finishing third in the league, but lost 2–1 to West London rivals Fulham.
 During the 2020 off-season, the club moved out of Griffin Park (its home ground for 116 years) and into the Brentford Community Stadium, a 17,250-capacity all-seater stadium.
 Brentford finally broke their play-off curse having previously lost 9 out of 9 play-off campaigns which was then a national record and went one better in the play-offs that year, securing promotion to the Premier League with a 2–0 victory over Swansea City in the 2021 Championship play-off final.

 Brentford played in the top division of English football for the first time in 74 years.
 Frank guided his side to 13th, 9th, 16th and 10th-placed finishes in Brentford's first four Premier League campaigns, before eventually leaving the club in June 2025 to manage Tottenham Hotspur.
 Keith Andrews was eventually announced as his successor later that month.

+In February 2026, British film director Sir Matthew Vaughn doubled his investment in Brentford FC, injecting an additional £40 million to strengthen the club as it targets European qualification.